Gartner: Top 10 trends impacting IT infrastructure & operations in 2020

 Trend No. 2: Hybrid IT Versus Disaster Recovery (DR) Confidence

-“Today’s infrastructure is in many places — colocation, on-premises data centres, edge locations, and in cloud services," says Winser.
+“Today’s infrastructure is in many places — colocation, on-premises data centers, edge locations, and in cloud services," says Winser.

 "The reality of this situation is that hybrid IT will seriously disrupt your incumbent disaster recover (DR) planning if it hasn’t already."